zhongtiff/CSE110_LAB1/index.md

 # **HELLO, I'M _TIFFANY ZHONG_!**
-*I'm currently a third year majoring in Cognitive Science with a Specialization in ~~Human Computer Interaction~~ Design and Interaction and minoring in Computer Science.*
+*I'm currently a third year majoring in Cognitive Science with a Specialization in ~~Human Computer Interaction~~ Design and Interaction and minoring in Computer Science.
+I would like to apologize in advance for the blown up photo of me.*
 ![image](Me-2.jpg)
 ## TABLE OF CONTENTS
 1. [Go to about me](#about-me)

 2. [Go to about me as a programmer](#as-a-programmer)
 3. [Go to about me as a person](#as-a-person)
 ## **ABOUT ME....**